ArcanaFramework/arcana/docs/source/data_model.rst

     reloaded = FileSystem().load_dataset('/data/imaging/my-project')

-For some datasets, especially in stores where the tree hierarchy is fixed (e.g. XNAT), you may need to infer the ID(s) for one or more dimensions from the row labels following a given naming convention.
-For example, given an XNAT project where all the test subjects are numbered *TEST01*, *TEST02*, *TEST03*,... and the matched control subjects are numbered *CON01*, *CON02*, *CON03*,..., the group and matched "member" IDs need to be inferred from the subject ID.
+For datasets where the fundamental hierarchy of the storage system is fixed (e.g. XNAT), you may need to infer abstract layers of the hierarchy from the labels of the fixed layers following a naming convention.
+For example, given an XNAT project where all the test subjects are numbered *TEST01*, *TEST02*, *TEST03*,... and the matched control subjects are numbered *CON01*, *CON02*, *CON03*,..., the IDs for each subject's group and "matched member" need to be inferred from the subject label.
 This can be done by providing an ``id_inference`` argument which takes a list of tuples, consisting of the dimension of the ID to infer from and a regular-expression (Python syntax), with named groups corresponding to inferred